BeepBoopRun/gmx_tracker/README.md

 ```

 > [!IMPORTANT]
 > Looking for ideas how to define paralell simulations...
+I implemented one, but I'm not sure if it's good.

+> [!IMPORTANT]
+> Not sure how to specify enviromental variables in a file...